-Ray A. Morrow was named the Chief Compliance Officer on July 11, 2014.
+Ray A. Morrow was named the Chief Compliance Officer in July 2014.
 Prior to being named the Chief Compliance Officer, Mr. Morrow served the Commission as its Acting Chief Compliance Officer and Inspector General.
-Mr. Morrow joined the Commission on January 2, 2014.
-Prior to joining the Commission, Mr. Morrow had an extensive career with the Federal Bureau of Investigation (FBI) from 1977 to 2007, culminating as the Special Agent in Charge of the FBI's Pittsburgh Field Office.
+Mr. Morrow joined the Commission in January 2014.
+Prior to joining the Commission, Mr. Morrow had an extensive career with the Federal Bureau of Investigation (FBI) first from 1977 to 1978.
+From 1978 to 1980, Mr. Morrow served with the U.S. Secret Service Uniformed Division assigned to the White House and the Presidential Protective Detail.
+From 1980 to 1987, Mr. Morrow served as an Executive Protection Specialist for Allegheny International ("AI"), a Fortune 500 company, assigned to protect the President of AI.
+Then, from 1987 to 2007, Mr. Morrow once again joined the FBI as a Special Agent culminating his career as the Special Agent in Charge of the FBI's Pittsburgh Field Office.
 Mr. Morrow served as a Senior Compliance Investigator for the Siemens Corporation from 2010-2013.